mackcross/prelim_umami/research_design/README_1.md

 reconstruction of primate diel pattern using opsin genes, as shown below:
 Using the results from my PAML analyses, I will create a phylogenetic tree such as this which will be annotated to indicate any significant shifts in selection for these genes on the lineage in which this shift occurred.
+The discussion of this image is show below alongside the image.

 # CONCLUSION
 My initial work demonstrates a relatively uncomplicated gene history for